pnb/paper-convert-www/README.md

 Clone this repository onto the server, e.g., into the home directory of the user that will run the server.

 Also clone the *paper-convert-scripts* repository and complete the setup for that.
 If you installed it somewhere other than alongside this repository, you will need to edit `package.json` (for this repository, not that one) to point `conversion_scripts_dir` to the correct place.
+Also set `admin_page_password` to something memorable (security provisions are super basic, and not intended to defend against malicious parties so much as inquisitive ones).

 Then install the exact version of everything from `package-lock.json` by running: